-Cost-effective renewable energy resources are subject to geographic restrictions; the IPA must first procure from resources located in Illinois or in states that adjoin Illinois.44 If cost-effective renewable energy resources are not available in Illinois or adjoining states, the IPA must seek cost-effective renewable energy resources from "elsewhere."45
+Cost-effective renewable energy resources are subject to geographic restrictions; the IPA must first procure from resources located in Illinois or in states that adjoin Illinois.47 If cost-effective renewable energy resources are not available in Illinois or adjoining states, the IPA must seek cost-effective renewable energy resources from "elsewhere."48

-The IPA's 2015 Plan called for the pre-authorization from the Commission of a curtailment of long-term renewable PPAs, pursuant to the language of the contract, should the spring 2015 load forecasts indicate that the eligible retail customer rate cap would be exceeded under the expected load forecast.46 As discussed in later chapters, with significant amounts of load having switched back to utility service, the likelihood that existing long-term power purchase agreements may need to be curtailed for the 2016-2017 delivery year is very low.
+The IPA's 2015 Plan called for the pre-authorization from the Commission of a curtailment of long-term renewable PPAs, pursuant to the language of the contract, should the spring 2015 load forecasts indicate that the eligible retail customer rate cap would be exceeded under the expected load forecast.49 As discussed in later chapters, with significant amounts of load having switched back to ComEd supply and a modest amount of load switched back to Ameren Illinois supply, the likelihood that existing long-term power purchase agreements may need to be curtailed for the 2016-2017 delivery year is very low in the case of ComEd and modest in the case of Ameren Illinois.50

-In addition to funds from eligible retail customers, alternative compliance payments collected by the utility from customers taking service under the utility's hourly pricing tariff "increase [IPA] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year."47 As part of the 2015 Plan, the existing balances of these funds were committed to procure distributed generation renewable energy resources under 5-year contracts, with the balance of funds available for the distributed generation procurement reduced by any amounts necessary to be spent on RECs from long-term renewable PPA holders that could not be purchased by eligible retail customers due to Commission-authorized curtailments necessitated by the statutory 2.015% rate impact cap.48
+In addition to funds from eligible retail customers, alternative compliance payments collected by the utility from customers taking service under the utility's hourly pricing tariff "increase [IPA] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year."51 As part of the 2015 Plan, the existing balances of these funds were committed to procure distributed generation renewable energy resources under 5-year contracts, with the balance of funds available for the distributed

-41 220 ILCS 5/16-111.5(a) (emphasis added).
+^{44 220} ILCS 5/16-111.5(a) (emphasis added).

-^{43 20} ILCS 3855/1-75(c)(2)(E).
+46 20 ILCS 3855/1-75(c)(2)(E).
+47 20 ILCS 3855/1-75(c)(3).

-46 See Docket No. 14-0588, Final Order dated December 17, 2014 at 6 (authorization of curtailment if necessitated by rate impact cap was not a disputed issue).
+49 See Docket No. 14-0588, Final Order dated December 17, 2014 at 6 (authorization of curtailment if necessitated by rate impact cap was not a disputed issue).
 Ultimately, the Spring 2015 load forecasts did not demonstrate that a curtailment was required.
-47 20 ILCS 3855/1-75(c)(5).
+50 See Section 3.2.3 for further discussion of Ameren Illinois' "low" scenario load forecast.